Qarik-Group/ultimate-guide-to-bosh/docs/deployment-manifests-part-1.md

     release: zookeeper
 ```

 The name `default` is not particularly meaningful.
-If the deployment manifest above there is no indication of the amount of resources each `zookeeper` cloud server will be allocated on the target cloud infrastructure.
+In the deployment manifest above there is no indication of the amount of resources each `zookeeper` cloud server will be allocated on the target cloud infrastructure.
 1GB RAM or 16GB?
 How many CPUs?

 As a counter example, the community method for deploying Cloud Foundry assumes that your `cloud-config` contains multiple `vm_types` that are named ([see `cf-deployment.yml`](https://github.com/cloudfoundry/cf-deployment/blob/master/cf-deployment.yml)):